mimbres/SeqSkip/README.md

 - etc.

 # Note that we did not use any external data nor pre-trained model.
+# System requirements:
+- PyTorch 0.4 or 1.0
+- pandas, numpy
+- tested with Titan V or 1080ti GPU
+# Preprocessing:
+- Please run preparing_data.py first(Because the data is huge, we compress it as 8-bit uint formatted np.memmap)
+- Thanks to np.memmap, we can have 50Gb+ virtual memory for meta data.
+- Acoustic features are loaded into physical memory(11Gb).
+- spotify_data_loader.py or spotify_data_loader_v2.py is the data loader class used for training.
+# Plots:
+- plot_dataset.py can display some stats of dataset

 # This repository needs clean-up!